 What is LTI?

-The Learning Tools Interoperability® (LTI) standard is a series of standards published by the IMS Global Learning Consortium® that provide a method for applications to integrate with learning platforms.
-For this article, the learning platforms we are discussing are the learning management systems that are primarily used by K12 and higher education institutions.
+The Learning Tools Interoperability (LTI) standard is a series of specifications of a standard published by the 1EdTech Learning Consortium.
+The LTI standard provides a method for applications to integrate with learning management systems (LMSs).

 What is LTI integration?

-While not an officially defined term, an LTI integration usually refers to an application that can connect to an LTI-compliant platform through the LTI standard.
-Connecting to a platform via LTI can allow your app to integrate with the platform - usually a learning management system.
-The level of integration depends on the app and the version of LTI that it complies with.
-Typically, LTI-integrated apps can automatically sign in users who launch an LTI app from a course in their LMS.
-LTI apps may also read user profiles (e.g. see if a user is a teacher or a student) and send grades back to the user's gradebook.
+LTI integration refers to a product that uses the LTI standard to connect to an LTI-compliant learning platform, often an LMS.
+A product’s level of integration depends on which LTI specification it complies with.
+Typically, when a user launches a course in their LMS, LTI-integrated products can automatically sign in users.
+This process is called LTI launch.
+LTI products may read user profiles (e.g. see if a user is a teacher or a student) and send grades back to the user's gradebook.

-Below is a list of major learning management systems and the most recent version of LTI that they support.
+Below is a list of major LMSs and the most recent version of LTI they support.

 - Canvas - LTI Advantage Complete